Have you thought about food dehydrating for fun and profit?

 If your product is good, it will sell itself—those things can come later.

 When food dehydrating for fun and profit, you need a good dehydrator.
-If you need some tips or advice on which dehydrator is the best on the market, I have put together a handy resource for The Best Food Dehydrator for 2017.
+If you need some tips or advice on which dehydrator is the best on the market, Gregg has put together a handy resource for The Best Food Dehydrator for 2017.
+Also read my post about the 5 Best Dehydrators for Drying Herbs here.

-If you would like to eat a more healthy diet full of Plant-Based alternatives, check out our website called Your Vegan Kitchen here.
+If you would like to eat a more healthy diet full of plant-based alternatives, check out his website called Your Vegan Kitchen here.

 Thanks, Gregg, for such an informative post!